The Truth About You And Your Studio

 It’s one thing to want but another to want to be good at it.

 There is a difference between the Gifted and the Dedicated in that the Gifted need the Gift of Dedication and the Dedicated can learn the Gift.
 All to often people buy a DAW and the other stuff they need for a small studio and end up at some road block because of their lack of dedication and soon either stop making music or just make bad music.
 When a say bad music I am talking about bad timing, bad recordings, bad mixing…ect.
-No matter where you start off it’s very important that you are Dedicated to getting better at your craft through tried and true means or your studio will wither away never to be more then a dream.
+No matter where you start off it’s very important that you are Dedicated to getting better at your craft through tried and true means or your studio will wither away never to be more than a dream.

 There is no way around the fact that musicians should know music theory if they want to play with other musicians or write music.
 Sure anyone can sit at a piano and play it but can they write down and read music, can they tell the bass player what key they are playing in?
 All too often there is a post somewhere in some forum asking about Music Theory or Lessons on an instrument and every time there will be people saying there is no need for music theory or lessons.
 Well it’s not logical to poo-poo Music Theory or Lessons because if you are Dedicated you will learn priceless things about your craft, how to play an instrument and become a better over all musician, engineer, producer, songwriter…PERIOD!

 If you are going to setup a Studio take the time to educate yourself it will benefit you immensely.
-I suggest a visit to REASON UNIVERSITY it’s all free and a great start to help you on your road to success.

 Before you ever buy anything for your studio it would be very wise to set yourself a Goal, why not?
 If you already have a Studio it’s never too late.
 You are spending a lot of time and money on your studio why not set goals that give you direction, energize, provide challenges and so much more.
 A good thing to do is setup easy goals at first like Mastering your DAW and then move on to Music Theory or Piano lessons..ect.
 Once you complete a goal make a new one and soon you will find you are growing in knowledge, ability and your Studio is a place where you and others can make great music.